streetwriters/notesnook/README.md

 3. Your subscription is evidence that privacy is a global issue and should be addressed.
 That you care.

 If you still think $4.49/mo is too much, you are welcome to spend >$4.49/mo on some other privacy invasive note taking app. :)

+## Contribute

+Although Notesnook is not open source, you can still contribute to its development in the following ways:

+### Suggest a feature

+Have a cool idea for Notesnook?
+Open a feature request.
+It doesn't matter how outlandish it is; we'll hear you out.

+### Report a bug

+Bug reports are given utmost priority.
+Report it and we'll fix it ASAP.

+### Join our Discord server & help out in the community

+You can join [our Discord server](https://discord.gg/5davZnhw3V) and help other Notesnook users.
+We also post announcements, host polls, ask for early feedback there.

+### Help us out by giving social proof

+Social proof helps other people know what they are getting.
+If you have tried out Notesnook and loved it, you can give social proof:

+1. By tweeting about @notesnook on Twitter
+2. Posting on Facebook, Reddit or any other social media.

+We take all social proofs and publish them on the website for the public to see.

 ---